svsalvador/dogging/README.md

 * `firebase login`

+Then do:

+* `firebase init`

+Check all the options, except 'Database' and follow the instructions.
+Don't overwrite the configuration files and make `dist` folder your public folder.

 ## Base configuration

 The application has a firebase initialization for you.
 You only has to include your firebase project